funatsufumiya/godot_sharedmemory/README.md

         - kMemoryTypeFloat = 4,
         - kMemoryTypeDouble = 8,
 - `read_length() -> int`
-    - Returns the length of the data in the shared memory.
+    - Returns the length of the data in the shared memory. (returns array size or string length, not byte size)
 - `read_size() -> int`
-    - Returns the size of the shared memory. (not divided by type size)
+    - Returns the size of the shared memory. (not divided by type size. returns in bytes)

 ### SharedMemoryWriter